 5 Reasons Chaka Khan Should Be in the Rock and Roll Hall of Fame

 Everyone who’s been nominated for inclusion in the Rock & Roll Hall of Fame — this or any other year — is an accomplished artist with a legacy to be proud of.
-There’s an argument to be made on behalf of any of the Hall’s potential inductees, and with that in mind, here’s our list of five reasons we’d like to see Chaka Khan up at that podium when the ceremony takes place in May 2020 in Cleveland.
+There’s an argument to be made on behalf of any of the Hall’s potential inductees, and with that in mind, here’s our list of five reasons we’d like to see Chaka Khan up at that podium when the next class is inducted.

 Khan was only a teenager when she joined the funk band Rufus — and only as a background singer when she entered the lineup.
 But it wasn't long before the sheer might of her vocals put her front and center in the spotlight, and by the time they entered the studio to record their self-titled 1973 debut, Khan's voice was the most distinctive instrument in a band with no shortage of musical talent.

 Almost as quickly as she assumed frontwoman status in Rufus, Khan started growing beyond the band's musical borders, and by the end of the '70s, she was busy maintaining a solo career while juggling her duties to the group.
 She scored an immediate hit with "I'm Every Woman" from her 1978 solo release Chaka, starting a torrid stretch in which she'd release eight albums either on her own or with Rufus over a four-year span.